asadhmeed2/tictactoe/README.md

 split the project to smaller proccess.

    1. understand the game functionality.
-   2. build basic ui.
+   2. build basic UI.
-   3. split the project to comonents
+   3. split the project to components.
-   4. build components from the smallest to the main one
+   4. build components from the smallest to the main one.
+   5. style the UI.

 #### `game component`
     contains all the game states and logic